The Archaeology of the Isle of Man

-We meet in Douglas, on the Isle of Man, at our hotel.
+Meet the group at our hotel Douglas, on the Isle of Man.
 There will be a welcome lecture from our expert guide before dinner this evening, which will give us an interesting introduction to the surrounding area.

 Day 2 - King Orry’s Grave - Kirk Andreas

 This morning we pay a visit to King Orry’s grave, a Neolithic chambered cairn, the Neolithic tombs at Cashtal yn Ard, and Ballafayle, which is also a Quaker burial ground.
 Kirk Andreas houses cross-slabs dating from the 7th to 11th centuries and Kirk Maughold is the site of an early monastery with Celtic and Norse memorials.

 Today, we start with the Neo-Gothic Kirk Michael church, which boasts an impressive collection of Norse crosses.
 Then we explore Peel Castle, which was originally constructed by Vikings in the 11th century, before moving on to the House of Manannan museum.
 Here, we will be guided through the island’s fascinating maritime, Viking and Celtic past.
 We also visit Tynwald Hill, which still plays a prominent role in Manx government, and Saint Trinian’s medieval church at the foot of Greeba Hill.
 This particular structure is known in Manx as the ‘Keeil Brisht’ and has long been associated with a folktale called ‘The Buggane of St Trinian’s’.